-How does an high-efficiency (HE) washer differ from a traditional washer?
-What makes a washer high efficiency?
-How does a washer get the HE symbol?
-Finally, how do you know if a washer requires HE laundry detergent?
-Get to these questions answers below.
+How does an high-efficiency (HE) washer differ from a traditional washer, and how do you know if a washer requires HE laundry detergent?
+Let's get into it:

 To be touted as a high-efficiency (HE) laundry appliance, a washer must meet certain criteria and guidelines with regard to water, electricity and detergent use.
 In short, it must use less (than a traditional washer) water, energy, and detergent in order to be called an HE washer.
 If it falls short of the set guidelines, it cannot sport the HE symbol.
 While not all high-efficiency washers are front loaders, they do have some visible signs: The HE symbol proudly displayed and a missing agitator.